 Cynthia is the Founder of Dearin & Associates as well as an International Business Strategist.
 To delve into this topic further, she has developed a virtual masterclass on the topic of international marketing titled : “Magic Marketing … how to make your message stick, anywhere!”

-This masterclass will be held on the 12th & 13th of August 2020.
-For more information and to reserve your ticket, head here!
+This masterclass was held on the 12th & 13th of August 2020.
+For more information, head here!